 And France’s tax practices are exacerbating the economic divide, the World Inequality Report found, noting that “effective tax rates are lower for the very rich than for the middle class, and new tax legislations will further decrease these rates for the richest”.

 Given the circumstances,it is “difficult to understand” why some “think it opportune to abolish the wealth tax on financial assets, or to impose a lower tax on financial incomes than on income from employment", Piketty wrote.
 “To promote mobility, it would be more judicious to lower the property tax … for the households who have borrowed to buy property.”

 One potential problem with the French taxation system is that its tax brackets appear somewhat disconnected from the economic realities.
-For example, those with a rather modest €27,520 in taxable income per year are taxed at the same rate – 30 percent – as those with €73,779, a sum that goes quite far in France.
+For example, income over a relatively modest €27,520 per year is taxed at the same rate – 30 percent – as incomes of up to €73,779, a sum that goes quite far in France.

 Piketty said it was “urgent” that France address its problems with income inequality.
 Studies have shown that when people feel resentment at being left behind economically, they become increasingly attracted to far-right politicians who offer convenient scapegoats for their ills, such as immigrants or other marginalised populations.

 The “most vulnerable social groups have the impression they have been abandoned", Piketty wrote.
 And this renders them "increasingly attracted by the sirens of xenophobia".